Voting and Civic Participation

 - Involve youth in a petition or local community advocacy efforts.
 Contact local community activists or nonprofit organizations as resources.

-- Meet with lawmakers (or write a letter)
+- Meet with lawmakers or write a Letter to Your Representative

 - Research and report on the history and current status of the Voting Rights Act